-Bathers Beach is a small bay immediately south of Arthur Head.
+Bathers Bay is a small beach immediately south of Arthur Head.
 It is about as historically important to European WA as any place can be, being where Captain Fremantle landed 8 October 1829 to 'take possession' of the western part of the continent.
+The first people, the Whadjuk, called it Manjaree.

 Bathers Beach from Arthurs Head, my photo